DeepG25/Algorithm-with-C-plus-plus/README.md

 # Algorithms with C++
-This contains different c++ codes for algorithms
+It consist of different types of algorithms written in c++.